Go SDK

 Observability

-OpenTelemetry spans and metrics for governance decisions
+OpenTelemetry spans and metrics for enforcement decisions

 Migration from Python